Columbia Mayor's Youth Council

 3. Establish a network of student representatives from varying schools within Maury County that are to act as liaisons between the leadership of Columbia and the student body of that representative’s respective home school.

 Participation + Leadership

-The CMYC will consist of up to 12 members selected by a panel of local officials, including Mayor Molder.
+The CMYC will consist of Maury County high school students selected by a panel.
 After selection, the council will elect three student leadership positions.
 A City of Columbia employee will act as liaison to oversee the CMYC program of work.
 After being accepted into the program, students will have the opportunity to serve as a council member until graduation if they choose, however, commitment to the CMYC is a minimum duration of one school year.